Synonym(s)

 ContraindicationThis section has been translated automatically.

-Children under 12 years of age in the absence of data.
+Children under 12 years of age due to lack of data.

 Trade namesThis section has been translated automatically.